 From here, head straight along the boulevard (by bike or on foot) until you arrive back at Belleville metro station.
-You may want to take a detour to the Edith Piaf Museum (open by appointment at 5 rue Crespin du Gast – make contact first!) or historic Notre Dame de la Croix – which opened in the late 1800s.
+You may want to take a detour to the Musée Edith Piaf (open by appointment at 5 rue Crespin du Gast, so make contact first!) or historic Notre Dame de la Croix — which opened in the late 1800s.

-By now you should have built up quite an appetite, so a Vietnamese meal is in order!
-Return your bike at Belleville metro station and head along rue Louis Bonnet.
-Tin Tin or New Hawaienne are good options for a pho.
-Wash it down with a Tsingtao beer or jasmine tea.
+By now you should have worked up quite an appetite, so a pho is in order!
+Return your bike at Belleville metro station and head along rue Louis Bonnet to one of its bustling Vietnamese eateries.
+Wash your meal down with a Tsingtao beer or jasmine tea.

 For those who are keen to kick on and experience Belleville after dark, Place Sainte-Marthe is home to wine bars, cafés, restaurants and a relaxed local ambience.
 Santé!

 Have you travelled to Paris?
-We would love to hear your tips for a Paris self guided walking tour of Belleville.
+We would love to hear your tips for a self-guided walking tour of Belleville.
 Please leave a comment below.